yt-dlp/yt-dlp/README.md

 * **Split video by chapters**: Videos can be split into multiple files based on chapters using `--split-chapters`

-* **Multithreaded fragment downloads**: Fragment downloads can be natively multi-threaded.
+* **Multi-threaded fragment downloads**: Download multiple fragments of m3u8/mpd videos in parallel.
 Use `--concurrent-fragments` (`-N`) option to set the number of threads used

-* **Aria2c with HLS/DASH**: You can use aria2c as the external downloader for DASH(mpd) and HLS(m3u8) formats.
-No more slow ffmpeg/native downloads
+* **Aria2c with HLS/DASH**: You can use `aria2c` as the external downloader for DASH(mpd) and HLS(m3u8) formats

-* **New extractors**: AnimeLab, Philo MSO, Rcs, Gedi, bitwave.tv, mildom, audius, zee5, mtv.it, wimtv, pluto.tv
+* **New extractors**: AnimeLab, Philo MSO, Rcs, Gedi, bitwave.tv, mildom, audius, zee5, mtv.it, wimtv, pluto.tv, niconico users, discoveryplus.in, mediathek

-* **Fixed extractors**: archive.org, roosterteeth.com, skyit, instagram, itv, SouthparkDe, spreaker, Vlive, tiktok, akamai, ina, rumble, tennistv, amcnetworks
+* **Fixed extractors**: archive.org, roosterteeth.com, skyit, instagram, itv, SouthparkDe, spreaker, Vlive, akamai, ina, rumble, tennistv, amcnetworks, la7 podcasts, linuxacadamy

-* **Plugin extractors**: Extractors can be loaded from an external file.
-See [plugins](#plugins) for details

 * **Multiple paths and output templates**: You can give different [output templates](#output-template) and download paths for different types of files.
 You can also set a temporary path where intermediary files are downloaded to using `--paths` (`-P`)